History of rail transport in Thailand: Dieselization of locomotives

 An important step in modernizing rail transport in Thailand was the decision to replace the entire locomotive fleet with diesel locomotives.

 By the 1950s, the SRT had stopped purchasing steam locomotives and diesel locomotives were gradually added to replace them.
 In 1961, following a rapid depletion of firewood needed to run steam locomotives, the SRT finally decided to completely dieselize its locomotives by the end of the 1970s.
 Over that period, the number of diesel locomotives increased rapidly, from 64 cars in 1960 to 244 cars in 1975, while steam locomotives' prevalence decreased dramatically, from 306 in 1960 to only 7 in 1985, with some remaining maintained for special occasions.

 Diesel locomotives allowed trains to run faster and require less frequent refueling.

 Long-distance night trains

 To accommodate increasing numbers of passengers, the SRT began to operate long-distance night time trains.
 In 1965, the rapid train between Thonburi and Su-ngai Kolok began night time operation, along with other rapid and express routes.
 Ordinary trains, running shorter distances, also began operating night time services as well in the 1960s, with the first service between Bangkok and Phitsanulok starting in 1961.

 New line constructions

 Thailand saw little expansion of its railway network after the 1960s, only seeing an increase of about 360 km from 1960 to 1990.
 The plan to construct five new lines, introduced in the 1950s, was partly suspended by the Sarit government, with only two lines, the Kaeng Khoi-Buayai line and the Suphan Buri line, resuming construction.

+21st Century Developments

+As of 2026, the government of Thailand was in the process of implementing a multi-phase rail improvement project that included double-tracking approximately 1,500 kilometers of high-traffic routes, as well as the addition of a high-speed Bangkok-Nakhon Ratchasima rail line which was expected to begin operating by 2028 and eventually extend to Nong Khai.

+Additionally, the Thai government is in the process of constructing a 14-line rail system within the capital city of Bangkok and its adjacent provinces.
+This urban network is projected to include over 500 kilometers of railway, approximately half of which was already operational as of May 2026.